Configure Bring Your Own SMTP

 2. Select App registrations.

-Entra ID (Azure AD) portal showing expanded Entra ID menu and "Enterprise apps" option.
+Entra ID this may take several minutes to complete. portal showing expanded Entra ID menu and "Enterprise apps" option.

 3. On the App Registrations page, select + New Registration in the upper-left.